 Vaccines and testing

-We are working with government to ensure efficient and flexible delivery of a range of asymptomatic staff testing options, as part of a wider strategy of infection control and maintaining frontline service delivery, and that housing associations are supported to deliver this themselves where appropriate.
+We are working with the government to ensure efficient and flexible delivery of a range of asymptomatic staff testing options as part of a wider strategy of infection control and maintaining frontline service delivery, and that housing associations are supported to deliver this themselves where appropriate.

 Read more about vaccines and testing on our dedicated webpage.